-The COVID-19 pandemic has had and is likely to continue to have a significant impact on the global economy, our clients' businesses, and on our operations, financial performance and visibility of business outlook.
+The COVID-19 pandemic has had and is likely to continue to have a significant impact on the global economy, our clients' businesses, and on our operations, financial performance, and visibility of business outlook.
 It has required organizations around the world, including WNS, to re-think their business strategies around service delivery, workforce management, information technology, cyber security and data privacy.
-Despite recent progress in the administration of vaccines, the outbreak of recent variants, including Delta and Omicron, and the related mitigation measures that have been put into place across the globe, have had and are likely to continue to have a significant impact on the global economy and demand for our services from a number of our clients across industries, depending on the ability of each client, and the nature of their industries, products and services, in coping with the crisis.
-While our revenues have increased in first quarter of fiscal 2023, as compared to first quarter of fiscal 2022, our business has been, and we expect will continue to be, impacted across industry verticals as the COVID-19 pandemic continues to affect the global economy across industries.
+The pandemic has played a major role in reshaping the global economy and demand for our services from a number of our clients across industries, depending on the ability of each client, and the nature of their industries, products and services, in coping with the "new normal".
+While our revenues have increased in first and second quarters of fiscal 2023, as compared to the first and second quarters of fiscal 2022, our business has been, and we expect will continue to be, impacted across industry verticals as the COVID-19 pandemic continues to affect the global economy across industries.

 We have seen, and we continue to see, deterioration in many of our clients' businesses, and the outlook going forward remains uncertain and volatile.
-Our revenue has faced, and continues to face, pressure from declining clients' demand volumes (as their businesses continue to be negatively impacted), delays in new business ramp-ups, and lockdowns and other measures imposed by governments around the world, which has resulted and continues to result in our temporary inability to meet the service level and performance requirements of our clients.
+Our revenue has faced, and continues to face, pressure from declining clients' demand volumes (as their businesses continue to be negatively impacted), delays in new business ramp-ups, lockdowns and other measures imposed by governments around the world.
 We have also received, and continue to receive, client requests price reductions and discounts.
-However, for fiscal 2022 and the three months ended June 30, 2022, we experienced revenue improvement on a year-on-year basis.
+However, for fiscal 2022 and the six months ended September 30, 2022, we experienced revenue improvement on a year-on-year basis.
 Such improvement was driven by broad-based revenue growth across verticals and service offerings and reduced COVID-19 headwinds.
 These benefits more than offset the impact of wage increases, increased facility-related and business continuity costs.

-We have a business continuity planning mechanism in place and are actively working to understand our clients' changing requirements, adapt delivery to a "work from home" model, ensure data security, prioritize critical processes, adjust service levels and manage discretionary costs (such as travel costs) and fixed costs (such as personnel costs).
+We have a business continuity planning mechanism in place and are actively working to understand our clients' changing requirements, adapt delivery to a "hybrid" model, ensure data security, prioritize critical processes, adjust service levels and manage discretionary costs (such as travel costs) and fixed costs (such as personnel costs).
 While travel restrictions have had a short-term impact on our ability to deliver our services, we have been working to reduce our reliance on travel by changing our business model to be able to conduct meetings using virtual conferencing and collaboration tools.
-Our "work from home" delivery capability steadily improved throughout fiscal 2021 and the first quarter of fiscal 2023, from delivering over 80% of our clients' requirements in April 2020 to almost 100% of our clients' requirements in the second, third and fourth quarters of fiscal 2022 and in the first quarter of fiscal 2023.
-In addition, we have also worked, and continue to work with national, state, and local authorities, so as to comply with applicable rules and regulations related to the COVID-19 pandemic.
+Our "hybrid" delivery capability steadily improved throughout fiscal 2021 and the first half of fiscal 2023, from delivering over 80% of our clients' requirements in April 2020 to almost 100% of our clients' requirements in the second, third and fourth quarters of fiscal 2022 and in the first half of fiscal 2023.
+In addition, we have also worked, and continue to work with national, state, and local authorities, so as to comply with applicable rules and regulations related to "hybrid" and "work from home" models.